Solutions to Final Exam Practice Questions¶

 Write the necessary

-statements, and put your program entirely insidemain
+#includestatements, and put your program entirely insidemain.Sample solution:

 #include <iostream> #include <fstream> int main() { ifstream fin("data.txt"); double x; double sum = 0.0; while (fin >> x) { if (x > 0) { sum += x; } } cout << sum << "\n"; }